 While agreements will differ depending on the relationship, there are some key components to consider:

 At the beginning of the relationship, it's important to clarify that you, the brand, own your recipe/formula.
-Sometimes, co-packers will adjust things to scale and then feel that they now own or co-own that recipe.
+Sometimes, co-mans will adjust things to scale and then feel that they now own or co-own that recipe.

 As a food brand, your formula is a key piece of your IP portfolio.
 Even with processing changes developed by the manufacturer, the recipe is still yours and that should be clear.